 Once the bill is implemented, the entry to medical courses in private and government institutes in the state would be based entirely on rank and merit in the NEET exam.
 In the case of other medical and paramedical courses, the state government plans to conduct separate entrance tests and the NEET scores would mainly be used for admissions for BDS and MBBS courses.

-For regulating the process of admission, an Admission and Fee regulatory Committee will be set up to oversee the admission process of dental and medical colleges and a retired judge from Supreme court or High court would be the committee chairperson.
-The members would include state government representatives and Medical council of India.
+For regulating the process of admission, Admission and Fee Regulatory Committee will be set up to oversee the admission process of dental and medical colleges and a retired judge from Supreme court or High court would be the committee chairperson.
+The members would include state government representatives and the Medical Council of India.
 The fee structure would be decided using the guidelines issued by the Supreme Court.